unit8co/darts/guides/torch_forecasting_models.md

                                   **model_kwargs)
 ```

 All TFMs can be trained on single or multiple `target` series and, depending on their covariate support (covered in [section 1.3.](#13-torch-forecasting-model-covariates-support)), `past_covariates` and / or `future_covariates`.
-When using covariates you have to supply a dedicated past and / or future covariates series for each target series.
+When using covariates you have to supply one dedicated past and / or future covariates series for each target series.

 Optionally, you can use a validation set with dedicated covariates during training.
-If the covariates have the required time spans, you can use the same for training, validation and prediction.
+If the covariates have the required time spans, you can use the same for training, validation and prediction. (covered in [section 1.4.](#14-required-target-time-spans-for-training-validation-and-prediction))

 ```
 # fit the model on a single target series with optional past and / or future covariates